renzoregio/RenzoRegio/README.md

 ### Hi, my name is Renzo!
 Nice to meet you 👋

-🏫 &nbsp; Currently a Computer Science student in Vancouver, Canada
+🏫 &nbsp; Currently a Computer Science student in Kwantlen Polytechnic University

 🎓 &nbsp; Full Stack JavaScript Techdegree Graduate from Treehouse